BNNorman/rpi-rgb-led-matrix-animator/Docs/Simulator.md

 **videoCapture** if True video capturing takes place and records to an avi format file **videoName**    default is "HUB75 {width}x{height}.avi" where **{width}** and **{height}** are the number of LEDs.
 You can also use **{screenWidth}** and **{screenHeight}** in the name the name begins with **./** the video appears in the same folder as the main script.

  _**Others:-_**

  **fps** frames per second for the animation.
 Intended to tell the simulator how quickly to refresh the display but now not used.
 Instead the RGBMatrix refreshes once per millisecond.
- **debug** allows you to add debugging output from the Panel and RGBMatrix simulator
+ **debug** allows you to add debugging output from the Panel and RGBMatrix simulator.